 Without an autonomous ability to have control over one’s own genetic information, the individual could become vulnerable to a variety of adverse consequences that could alter one’s life.
 In this context, the notion of “informational self-determination” as the right of an individual to determine the scope and degree to which he or she will reveal personal information about him or herself, takes on particular significance.

 FOIP, LA FOIP and HIPA include rules to regulate the collection, use and disclosure of personal information/personal health information so some protections do exist.
-Further, with the proclamation of Bill 30 and Bill 31, a new duty to safeguard will be introduced to FOIP and LA FOIP as already found in HIPA.
-That new provision, from Bill 30 for example, reads as follows:
+Further, with the proclamation of Bill 30 and Bill 31, a new duty to safeguard provision exists in FOIP and LA FOIP as already found in HIPA.
+That new provision, from FOIP for example, reads as follows:

 Duty of government institution to protect